ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 val average : float -> float -> float = <fun>
 ```

 This is rather unusual.
-In many other languages (such as C) integers get promoted to
+In many other languages (such as C), integers get promoted to
 floating point values in certain circumstances.
 For example, if you write `1 + 2.5` in C
 then the first argument (which is an integer) is promoted to a floating
 point number, making the result a floating point number, too.